Catskill Mountains: Peak-bagging inside the Blue Line

 “America’s First Wilderness” deserved plenty of photography too.
 Typically, I kept to the back of the conga line when I hiked with scheduled groups.
 It wasn’t that I couldn’t keep up, often I’d get lost in contemplation.
 It’s easy to reflect on how a culture of the industry, conservation, and tourism shaped the area.

 I finished all 39 climbs (4 repeated in the winter) atop Fir Mountain during a late December blizzard with Rick, my post-hole pacesetter.
 Post-holing is slang for hiking in deep snow without snowshoes or skis, leaving large holes behind you.
 (Clarification: We only post-holed off-trail!
 Doing so on an actual trail will get you shamed off the mountain.)

 As a result, Rick burned through twice as many calories and fought off a layer of snow sticking to his glasses.

 While the winds howled, bright pink ribbons (not of our doing) helped guide us to the canister.
 Otherwise, pink ribbons are an absolute ‘no-no’ says Membership Chair, David White.

 Bushwhacking demands, first and foremost, excellent compass skills.
-It's also important to streamline your pack, stay a pole length distance between you and your partner, wear glasses to avoid scratches and on rare occasions turn and push yourself backwards to make your way through a thick bunch of branches.
+It’s also important to streamline your pack, stay a pole length distance between you and your partner, wear glasses to avoid scratches, and on rare occasions turn and push yourself backward to make your way through a thick bunch of branches.